markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 First, [set up the Adobe I/O with Cloud Manager plugin](../../local-development-environment/development-tools.md#aio-cli).

-[Ensure the desired Program Id and Environment Id are in employed, and use [list-available-log-options](https://github.com/adobe/aio-cli-plugin-cloudmanager#aio-cloudmanagerlist-available-log-options-environmentid) to list the log options that are used to [tail](#aio-cli-tail-logs) or [download](#aio-cli-download-logs) logs.
+Ensure the relevant Program Id and Environment Id have been identified, and use [list-available-log-options](https://github.com/adobe/aio-cli-plugin-cloudmanager#aio-cloudmanagerlist-available-log-options-environmentid) to list the log options that are used to [tail](#aio-cli-tail-logs) or [download](#aio-cli-download-logs) logs.

 ```
 $ aio cloudmanager:list-programs